Real Estate Attorney helping Buyers and Sellers in Chicagoland for as little as $250

 There are multiple types of tenancies.
 The tenancy type effects ownership rights differently.
 Certain tenancies will enable you to avoid probate and possibly some creditors.
 Some will transfer your "ownership" automatically to others on title, others will not.
 Tenancy types include the following:

 A Grantor & Grantee Statement is required in some Illinois counties.
-The purpose is that the grantee on the deed is either a natural person, an Illinois corporation, foreign corporation, or other entity authorized to do business or acquire and hold title to real estate in Illinois.
+The purpose is that the grantee on the quit claim deed is either a natural person, an Illinois corporation, foreign corporation, or other entity authorized to do business or acquire and hold title to real estate in Illinois.

 Many local municipalities, villages or cities require a "transfer stamp."
 If no money is being transferred, this would be called an "Exempt Transfer Stamp."
 To get the transfer stamp, some municipalities may require you to have an occupancy inspection, sewer inspection, zoning certificate, or a full payment water certificate (even for condos where associations pay the water).

 Some counties in Illinois require you to prepare a property tax transfer declaration.
 This was previously known as the P-Tax form.
-As of 2019, the "MyDec" declaration must be completed online and submitted through MyTax Illinois (Illinois Dept. of Revenue)
+As of 2019, the "MyDec" declaration must be completed online and submitted through MyTax Illinois (Illinois Dept. of Revenue) for all quitclaim deeds recorded in Cook County.

 Once you have completed the above steps, you can record the Illinois Quitclaim Deed with the County Recorder.
 The Recorder will not accept or record the deed if all of the steps for your municipality haven't been properly completed.
 All counties in Illinois now have flat / fixed pricing to record the deed.
 Amounts vary from $54 to $98 depending on the county.